-So, I made this cranberry applesauce recipe with her in mind and did not add any additional sugar to it.
+So, I made this cranberry applesauce recipe with him in mind and did not add any additional sugar to it.
 It is tart but not TOO tart.
 If tart is not your thing, go ahead and add some sugar to your tasting near the end of cooking.
-Just taste, sweeten a little at time with some sugar, honey, splenda or your sweetener of choice and keep on tasting until you find your desired sweetness.
+Just taste, sweeten a little at time with some sugar, honey, Splenda or your sweetener of choice and keep on tasting until you find your desired sweetness.

 If you like things on the tart side, leave the sugar out and you will be a happy camper.

 I just tossed this applesauce into freezer containers and put one in the fridge for eating now and one in the freezer for later.

 If you would like to can this applesauce into jars for long term shelf stable storage fill sterilized quart or pint canning jars leaving 1/2 inch headspace.
 Process in a water bath canner in boiling water for 15 minutes for pint jars or 20 minutes for quart jars adjusting your time if you are above sea level.

 I think this cranberry apple sauce would make for a great and EASY addition to your Thanksgiving or Christmas table!